-- Not the same as cost share.

-- Not required nor prohibited.

-- Strange rules:

-- CANNOT mention any dollar figures (or anything that can be straightforwardly translated into dollar figures).

-- MUST appear in the Facilities section (preference for at the end).

-- SHOULD be confirmed in a letter of commitment from someone who has the authority to commit.

-- MAY appear in the project description.
+- Not the same as cost share. - Not required, not prohibited. - Strange rules: - CANNOT mention any dollar figures (or anything that can be straightforwardly translated into dollar figures). - MUST appear in the Facilities section (preference for at the end). - SHOULD be confirmed in a letter of commitment from someone who has the authority to commit. - MAY appear in the project description (which is a good idea).